-In this area of incredible natural beauty, in the foothills of the Himalayan mountains, you’ll find hilltop Tibetan Buddhist monasteries and Hindu shrines, and towns rich with local culture and traditions, hidden away from the rest of the world.
 Taste authentic Darjeeling tea in one of India’s most famous tea regions, board a toy train to chug through the hills aboard the 140-year-old Darjeeling Himalayan Railway, and marvel at views of the world’s third highest mountain, Khangchendzonga.

 10 nights in hotels and 1 in flight